Public-Domain-Laboratories/Operating_System/Operating_System/Users/README.md

-Folder of Users and their data.
+Folder of Users, their data and installed user-wide programs.

 Folders are [capitalization-case-insensitive][0].